Fed faults Silicon Valley Bank execs, itself in bank failure - KESQ

 AP Business Writers

-WASHINGTON (AP) — Silicon Valley Bank failed due to a combination of extremely poor bank management, weakened regulations and lax government supervision, the Federal Reserve said Friday, in a highly-anticipated review of how the central bank failed to properly supervise the bank before it collapsed early last month.
+WASHINGTON (AP) — The Federal Reserve blamed last month’s collapse of Silicon Valley Bank on poor management, watered-down regulations and lax oversight by its own staffers, and said the industry needs stricter policing on multiple fronts to prevent future bank failures.

-The report, authored by Federal Reserve staff and Michael Barr, the Fed’s vice chair for supervision, takes a critical look at what the Fed missed as Silicon Valley Bank grew quickly in size in the years leading up to its collapse.
+The Fed was highly critical of its own role in the bank’s failure in a report released Friday.
+The report, compiled by Michael Barr, the Fed’s top regulator, says bank supervisors were slow to recognize blossoming problems at Silicon Valley Bank as it quickly grew in size in the years leading up to its collapse.
 The report also points out underlying cultural issues at the Fed, where supervisors were unwilling to be hard on bank management when they saw growing problems.

-“The Federal Reserve did not appreciate the seriousness of critical deficiencies in the firm’s governance, liquidity, and interest rate risk management.
-These judgments meant that Silicon Valley Bank remained well-rated, even as conditions deteriorated and significant risk to the firm’s safety and soundness emerged,” the report said.
+Those cultural issues stemmed from legislation passed in 2018 that sought to lighten regulation for banks with less than $250 billion in assets, the report concluded.
+The Fed also weakened its own rules the following year, which exempted banks below that threshold from stress tests and other regulations.
+Both Silicon Valley Bank and New York-based Signature Bank, which also failed last month, had assets below that level.

+The changes increased the burden on regulators to justify the need for supervisory action, the report said.
+“In some cases, the changes also led to slower action by supervisory staff and a reluctance to escalate issues.”

 “While higher supervisory and regulatory requirements may not have prevented the firm’s failure, they would likely have bolstered the resilience of Silicon Valley Bank,” the report said.

+“It is long past time to roll back the dangerous deregulation under the last administration to the greatest extent possible, and pay close attention to the largest banks so this crisis does not worsen,” she said.

-The Fed is also critical of how the bank managed executive compensation.
-The report indicates that executive compensation at the bank was geared toward short-term profits and the stock price.
-There were no incentives tied to risk management.
+The Fed also criticized Silicon Valley Bank for tying executive compensation too closely to short-term profits and the company’s stock price.
+From 2018 to 2021, profit at SVB Financial, Silicon Valley Bank’s parent, doubled and the stock nearly tripled.

+The report also points out that there were no pay incentives tied to risk management.
 Silicon Valley Bank notably had no chief risk officer at the firm for roughly a year, during a time when the bank was growing quickly.

-The nation’s banks are regulated by a troika of regulators: the Federal Reserve, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation.
-All have been criticized for potentially missing signs that Silicon Valley Bank and Signature Bank might be in trouble.

 The Fed’s report, which includes the release of internal reports and Fed communications, is a rare look into how the central bank supervises individual banks as one of the nation’s bank regulators.
 Typically such processes are confidential, and rarely seen by the public, but the Fed chose to release these reports to show how the bank was managed up to its failure.